trebeljahr/trebeljahr.com/_booknotes/the-red-queen.md

 > Beauty cannot exist without ugliness.
 Sexual selection, Red-Queen-style, is inevitably a cause of dissatisfaction, vain striving and misery to individuals.

-> We measure our own relative desirability from other's reactions to us.
+> We measure our relative desirability from other's reactions to us.

 ## Chapter Ten - The Intellectual Chess Game